History of the Jews in Libya: Italian rule

 Until 1936 life under Italian rule proceeded peacefully for the Jews.
 In 1936, however, the Italians began to enforce fascist legislation, aimed at modernising social and economic structures, based on conditions current in Italy.
-With the implementation of anti-Jewish racial legislation in late 1938, Jews were removed from municipal councils, public offices, and state schools and their papers stamped with the words "Jewish race."
+With the implementation of anti-Jewish racial legislation in late 1938, Jews were removed from municipal councils, public offices, and state schools and their papers were stamped with the words "Jewish race."

 German influence in Libya had been felt since 1938.
 However, Germany's direct involvement in the colonial authorities’ affairs and management did not completely materialise until 1941.
 It was only when Italy entered the war in 1940 that Libya became subjected to direct Fascist-Nazi collaboration and “Nazi-Style” deportations.

 Despite this repression, 25% of the population of Tripoli was still Jewish in 1941 and 44 synagogues were maintained in the city.
 In 1942, German troops fighting the Allies in North Africa occupied the Jewish quarter of Benghazi, plundering shops and deporting more than 2,000 Jews across the desert.
 Sent to work in labor camps, more than one-fifth of this group of Jews perished.
 Jews were concentrated in the cities of Tripoli and Benghazi, with small communities in Bayda and Misrata.

 The worst experience for Libyan Jews in the war was the internment of Cyrenaican Jews in Giado, a concentration camp located 235 kilometres from Tripoli.
 In January 1942, the Italian authorities began to apply Mussolini’s “Sfollamento” (evacuation) order to Libyan Jews.
 Mussolini ordered the Jews of Benghazi, Derna, Tobruk, Barce, Susa and other towns in the region to be sent to a concentration camp in Gharian in retaliation.
 An eyewitness described these horrifying moments: “In the synagogue they started hanging up lists every day of 20-30 families that had to leave...They took Jews from Benghazi and from the vicinity: Derna, Brace, Tobruk...The journey took five days.
 We travelled about 2,000 km. from Benghazi to Giado.
 They took us like animals to the slaughter house.
 Forty people in each truck and each truck had two Italian policemen.
 They took only Jews.
 According to the rumour it was the Germans who gave the order”.

 In June 1942, the execution of Mussolini's orders was completed and all Cyrenaican Jews were transferred to Giado.